Resident Parking Permits

 You may eligible for a resident parking permit if you answer YES to ALL these questions:

-• Do you live in a residential parking scheme area?
-(Notes 1 and 2)
+• Do you live in a residential parking scheme area? (see Note 1)

-• Do you have either one or nil off-street parking spaces for your property?
-(Note 5)
+• Do you have either one or nil off-street parking spaces for your property? (see Notes 2, 4)

-• Are you either, the owner of the vehicle, or have continued authorised private use of the vehicle?
-(Notes 6, 7 and 8)
+• Are you the owner of the vehicle or have continued authorised private use of the vehicle? (see Note 3)

 Residents will be required to declare that to the best of their knowledge the information they provide in support of their application for a resident parking permit is true and correct.
 Council staff may undertake a physical inspection of the subject address and/or review the approved development application plans for the property.